asyncgui/asyncgui/sphinx/usage.rst

 ==============

-To wrap a callback-style API in an async/await-style API, you need to set up the process to be resumed when the callback function is called, then pause the process.
+To wrap a callback-style API in an async/await-style API, we need to set up the process to be resumed when the callback function is called, then pause the process.
 This might sound unclear, but if you've ever used :class:`asyncio.Event` or :class:`trio.Event`, you already know it.

 .. code-block::